EXCLUSIVE: Merrill to End Commission-Based Retirement Business on Retail Accounts

-To ease the transition, Merrill will allow advisors to discount the fee charged customers who remain with the firm but have to switch their retirement accounts to the fee-based investment advisory platform known internally as Merrill One, said a person familiar with the plan.
+To ease the transition, Merrill will allow advisors to discount the fee charged to customers who remain with the firm but switch retirement accounts to the fee-based investment advisory platform known internally as Merrill One, said a person familiar with the plan.

-When Merrill One was introduced several years ago, many brokers objected to the higher fees they were being forced to imposed on long-term customers as a result of a tightened discount-sharing policy.
+When Merrill One was introduced several years ago, many brokers objected to the higher fees they were being forced to impose on long-term customers as a result of a tightened discount-sharing policy.
 The source would not comment on how long the fee flexibility will be in effect or the level of discounting that will be permitted in the transition program.

-Merrill’s prohibition on commission-based retirement accounts will begin on April 10, when the DOL rule begins to take effect.
+Merrill’s prohibition on commission-based retirement accounts is scheduled to begin on April 10, when the DOL rule begins to take effect.
 [Editor’s note: The new implementation date under the Trump administration is June 9.]

 Customers can maintain existing commission-based individual retirement accounts, but brokers will not be able to sell or accept orders for additional brokerage account investments, meaning they will not be compensated for the accounts.

 The person familiar with the plan would not comment on whether brokers who receive 12b-1 fees for funds in existing individual retirement accounts will be required to transfer the accounts to Edge, as some sources told AdvisorHub.

 Merrill also will require all brokers to obtain two new internal accreditations attesting to their understanding of their fiduciary responsibilities, with training beginning later this month, people familiar with the plans said.